 If, within the framework of company integration management, services provided by the Inclusion Office in the form of accompanying assistance are considered for severely disabled persons or persons with equal status, the employer must involve the Inclusion Office.

-Child day care facilities; request for staff approval.
+Child daycare facilities; application for staff approval

 Dismissal of severely disabled persons and persons with equal rights; application for consent